boltops-tools/s3-secure/README.md

 [![Gem Version](https://badge.fury.io/rb/s3-secure.png)](http://badge.fury.io/rb/s3-secure)

 The s3-secure tool can be used to harden your s3 bucket security posture.
+The tool is useful if you have a lot of buckets to update.
 It supports:

 * enabling encryption
-* adding an enforce ssl bucket policy.
+* adding an enforce ssl bucket policy

 ## Usage